KitaitiMakoto/pathname-common_prefix/README.markdown

 License
 -------

-This program is distributed under the MIT license.
+This program is distributed under the Ruby's license.
 But `setup.rb` is distributed under the GNU LGPS license.
 See the file for more information.